How to Export Managed Device Details from Intune

 Get-IntuneManagedDevice | Where-Object {$_.model -match 'Virtual'}| Export-csv -Path c:\temp\virtualdevices.csv

-The below command will export the list of all Dell devices from Microsoft Intuen to CSV file.
-You can update the command to pull the details for other manufacturer such as HP, Lenovo, Vritual devices, Surface devices etc.
+The command below will export the list of all Dell devices from Microsoft Intune to a CSV file.
+You can update the command to pull the details for other manufacturers, such as HP, Lenovo, virtual devices, Surface devices, etc.

 Get-IntuneManagedDevice | Where-Object {$_.manufacturer -match "Dell"} | Export-Csv -Path c:\temp\manageddevices.csv